ShuvodipDasHimu/ShuvodipDasHimu/README.md

 - 🌐 All of my projects are available at [my personal website](https://www.shuvodipdashimu.com).

 ## Fun Fact 😄
 As a kid, I used to make **robots out of paper**.
-My mother and sister would throw them away every time 😅, but my father and brother were always supportive of my creations! 🤖
+My mother and sister would throw them away every time 😅 (My father and brother never did that tho!)

 ## Skills & Tools 🛠️